robgrace/NPThemes-WikiWords/README.md

 <img src="./WikiWords-Screenshot.png" data-canonical-src="./WikiWords-Screenshot.png" width="350" />

 ## Method
 It turns out that any string matched by the designated regular expression assigned in the theme, can use that matched text as a note target.
-THen, we simply send it through the NotePlan x-url-callback, which is the same mechanism that the primary [[Note]] links use.
+Then, we simply send it through the NotePlan x-url-callback, which is the same mechanism that the primary [[Note]] links use.
 The only difference is that these WikiWord notes will not show up as "backlinks" in the reference section of the target note.

 ## Motivation
 There are a couple of reasons why we might want to use WikiWords in addition to the existing [[link]] syntax: